 - a.
 Duke may appropriately consider any internet distance education project that offers the promise of securing and advancing Duke's place among the leading universities of the world.
 To that end, Duke may participate in the development of such projects with members of its own community; or it may enter into relationships with persons outside the established academic community.
 In either case, it may enter into such projects on terms and conditions which are fair and reasonable in the circumstances, whether or not they are customary in the academy, so long as they do not adversely affect the fundamental principles of governance, tenure and academic freedom otherwise recognized in conventional settings at Duke from time to time. - b.
 An individual member of the Duke Faculty, who is employed on a permanent full time or equivalent basis, and who intends to enter into any non-Duke internet distance education project in which they propose to teach a course regularly or recurrently, shall first disclose the proposed undertaking in advance to their Dean or Department Chair (or their designate), who will examine the proposed undertaking in order to insure that no conflict of interest or commitment will arise. - i.
-The management of conflicts of interest or commitment will be addressed in accordance with the terms of the relevant University Policies on Conflicts of Interest, as amended from time to time.
+The management of conflicts of interest or commitment will be addressed in accordance with the terms of the relevant University Policies on Conflicts of Interest, as amended from time to time. - ii.
+In addition, a conflict of interest or commitment will be presumed to arise under this Policy on Intellect ual Property Rights:

-- ii.
-In addition, a conflict of interest or commitment will be presumed to arise under this Policy on Intellectual Property Rights: - when an individual proposes to teach a non-Duke internet course substantially equivalent to a conventional course he or she is regularly assigned to teach at Duke; - when an individual proposes to teach a non-Duke internet course in circumstances likely to be directly competitive with an existing or proposed Duke internet course which he or she has been offered an opportunity to teach;

-when an individual proposes to participate in teaching a non-Duke internet course in circumstances likely to confuse or mislead the public with respect to his or her primary obligations or allegiance as a member of the Duke Faculty; or in circumstances likely to impair the continuing performance of his or her pr imary responsibilities at Duke.
+- 1. when an individual proposes to teach a non-Duke internet course substantially equivalent to a conventional course he or she is regularly assigned to teach at Duke; - when an individual proposes to teach a non-Duke internet course in circumstances likely to be directly competitive with an existing or proposed Duke internet course which he or she has been offered an opportunity to teach; - when an individual proposes to participate in teaching a non-Duke internet course in circumstances likely to confuse or mislead the public with respect to his or her primary obligations or allegiance as a member of the Duke Faculty; or - when an individual proposes to participate in teaching a non-Duke internet course in circumstances likely to impair the continuing performance of his or her primary responsibil ities at Duke.